{{ result.stateLabel }}

 Rule area Mechanism Practical effect

-Goal parsing One nonblank line becomes one goal; an optional pipe separates goal text from child cue text.
-Adults can keep the public goal short while storing a child-friendly cue beside it.
+Goal parsing One nonblank line becomes one goal; an optional pipe separates the goal from a child cue.
+Adults can keep the public goal short while pairing it with a child-friendly prompt.

 Goal cap Only the first 12 goal lines are used.
-The cap prevents a printable chart from becoming an unmanageable behavior menu.
+The cap keeps the printable chart from becoming an unmanageable behavior menu.

-Positive wording Common negative phrases for hitting, yelling, running, grabbing, and interrupting can be rewritten into replacement behaviors.
-The chart tells the child what to do next rather than only naming what to stop.
+Positive wording Common negative phrases for hitting, yelling, running, grabbing, and interrupting can be rewritten as replacement behaviors.
+The chart tells the child what to practice rather than only naming what to stop.

 Token path Total printable spaces equal the selected spaces, not goals multiplied by spaces.
-Any selected goal can feed the same path toward one reward.
+Several goals can feed one shared path toward the reward.

 Negative-to-positive rewriting follows a small deterministic map.
-It is useful for common classroom wording, but it is not a full behavior assessment.
-If "do not run" becomes "Use walking feet," the adult still has to teach when walking is expected and what to do in settings where running is allowed.
+It helps with common wording, but it is not a behavior assessment.
+If "do not run" becomes "Use walking feet," the adult still has to teach when walking is expected and what to do in places where running is allowed.

 Common wording rewrites used for behavior goals